postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Proxy

-Configure your proxy settings in the Postman app using this tab.
+Configure your proxy settings in Postman using this tab.
 For more information on Proxy, see [How to configure proxy in Postman](/docs/postman/sending-api-requests/proxy/).

 ## Update